Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner and “alpha male”

 What’s Ollie’s finest chat up line?

-Ollie says that the most effective chat up line he’s ever used is ‘Do you know Polzeath beach in Cornwall?
+Ollie says that the very best chat up line he’s ever used is ‘Do you know Polzeath beach in Cornwall?
 I own it.’

 Ollie’s father is Lord of the Manor of Lanhydrock, and his household title is Viscount Clifden.
 He says, “When my father passes away or abdicates, as the eldest child, I will take on the titles and the estate.
 I’m the heir of Lanhydrock.”